 As a concrete example, we consider a simple uniform prior and compare the numerical performance of Robbins and three prototypical examples of minimum-distance estimators of $G$, with respect to the Kullback-Leibler (KL) divergence (i.e., the NPMLE), the Hellinger distance, and the $\chi^2$-divergence, respectively (see \prettyref{sec:min-dist-est} for the formal definitions).
-As evident in \prettyref{fig:Rob-vs-NPMLE}, the minimum-distance EB estimators provide a much more consistent approximation of the Bayes estimator compared to the Robbins estimator.
+As evident in \prettyref{fig:Rob-vs-NPMLE}, the minimum-distance EB estimators provide a much more consistent approximation of the Bayes estimator compared to the Robbins estimator and the minimax estimator, which can be calculated using the least favorable prior obtained via \eqref{eq:least-favorable-prior-calc} with $h=3$.
 This advantage is even more pronounced for unbounded priors (cf.~\prettyref{fig:unbounded-priors} in \prettyref{sec:simulation-unbounded}); see also \prettyref{fig:real} for a real-world example where EB methodology is applied to a prediction task with sports data.
 Notably, in multidimensional settings, such minimum distance based EB methodologies are difficult to implement in practice as they are computationally expensive even in fixed dimensions.
-However, we propose that the uni-dimensional EB methodology can be employed to provide improved analyses in multidimensional setups as well.
+However, we propose that the unidimensional EB methodology can also be employed to provide improved analyses in multidimensional setups.
 To demonstrate the above, we considered a regression problem based on simulations.
-We show that the performance of a ordinary least square (OLS) method can be significantly improved when we pre-process the individual covariate columns using minimum-distance EB filters before supplying them to the algorithm.
+We demonstrate that the performance of an ordinary least squares (OLS) method can be significantly improved by pre-processing the individual covariate columns using minimum-distance EB filters before supplying them to the algorithm.

 The superior performance of minimum-distance EB estimators in practice is also justified by theory.
 In addition to characterizing their structural properties (existence, uniqueness, discreteness) in the Poisson model, we show that, under appropriate conditions on the distance functional, their regret is minimax optimal for both compactly supported and subexponential priors.
 This is accomplished by first proving the optimality of minimum-distance estimate for density estimation in Hellinger distance, then establishing a generic regret upper bound for $g$-modeling EB estimators in terms of the Hellinger error of the corresponding density estimates.
 We also extend the theoretical analyses to a multidimensional Poisson models.